airbnb/chronon/docs/source/Tiled_Architecture.md

 - You want to reduce fanout to your datastore.
 - You need to support aggregating over hot key entities

-In particular, organizations operating a significant scale with many hot-key entities should consider using the tiled architecture.
+In particular, organizations operating at significant scale with many hot-key entities should consider using the tiled architecture.
 If the number of events per entity key is at most a few thousand, the untiled approach would still perform well.

 ## How to enable tiling

 To enable tiling, you first need to start using Flink on the write path.
 See the [Chronon on Flink documentation](./Flink.md) for instructions.
 As part of this process, you may also need to modify your KV store implementation to know how to write and fetch tiles.

 Once the Flink app is set up and writing tiles to your datastore, the final step is to enable tiled reads in the Fetcher.
-This is simple: add `enable_tiling=true` to the [customJson](https://github.com/airbnb/chronon/blob/48b789dd2c216c62bbf1d74fbf4e779f23db541f/api/py/ai/chronon/group_by.py#L561) of any GroupBy definition.
+Just add `enable_tiling=true` to the [customJson](https://github.com/airbnb/chronon/blob/48b789dd2c216c62bbf1d74fbf4e779f23db541f/api/py/ai/chronon/group_by.py#L561) of any GroupBy definition.